mechakin/vglist/README.md

 ## Contributing

 To contribute you will first need to fork the repo and make some adjustments to get it up and running on your local machine.
-Below are the steps to follow for you to get TypeHero to run on your local machine.
+Below are the steps to follow for you to get VGList to run on your local machine.

 1. Create a `env` file
    Provide your values as needed.
 The .env values can be seen in the `.env.example` file.